I have a confession.

 Make small snips around the perimeter of the circle, and then I like to give the ends a bit of a curl by bending and pressing over the skewer.

-Paper flower template pieces
+Daisy paper flower template pieces

 - 4 outer petals – 3 large and 1 medium size center piece